tuankiet65/stm32miner/README.md

 This is the source code of the firmware running on the worker MCUs.

 ## Why?
-I figured out this is the best way to learn how to develop firmwares on the STM32 line.
+I figure out this is the best way to get started with programming on the STM32 and ARM Cortex-M uC.

 ## Compatibility
 Currently, this firmware is only knows to work on the [STM32F030F4P6](http://www.st.com/en/microcontrollers/stm32f030f4.html).